Hamza-Bouali/Hamza-Bouali/README.md

 ## About Me

-Data Engineering student passionate about building pipelines and data analysis, with hands-on experience in ETL/ELT, data warehousing, visualization, and NLP.
+Data Engineering passionate about building pipelines and data analysis, with hands-on experience in ETL/ELT, data warehousing, visualization, and NLP.
 Currently interning as a Data Engineer at Veolia (Rabat), I focus on bringing rigor, automation, and data transformation into actionable dashboards and reliable infrastructure.

 ---